kevinzunigacuellar/web/src/content/blog/google-analytics-in-astro.md

 title: Add google analytics to Astro with Partytown
 description: In this guide, you will learn how to add google analytics to Astro without blocking the main thread using the partytown integration
 pubDate: 2022-05-12
-updatedDate: 2023-03-13
+updatedDate: 2023-06-04
 hero: "./images/astro_ga.png"
 heroAlt: "Logo of Astro, partytown and google analytics together"
 ---

-With more visitors coming into your website, you will need to add different third party scripts to your project that will provide functionality beyond the core functionality of your website.

-The most common third party scripts are Google Analytics and Facebook Pixel which are web analytics services that will help you assess and improve the effectiveness of your website.
+As your website attracts more visitors, you may need to incorporate various third-party scripts into your project to extend its functionality beyond the core features.
+Two common third-party scripts are Google Analytics and Facebook Pixel, which are web analytics services that help you assess and improve your website's effectiveness.

-In this guide, we will learn how to add google analytics to your Astro project using a web worker with Partytown.
+In this guide, we will focus on adding Google Analytics to your Astro project using Partytown, a web worker integration.

-## 🧑‍💻 Getting started
+## 🧑‍💻 Getting Started

-Create a new Astro project with the CLI
+To begin, create a new Astro project using the CLI:

 ```bash
 npm create astro@latest
 ```

-Install the Astro integration for Partytown:
+Next, install the Astro integration for Partytown:

 ```bash
 npm install -D @astrojs/partytown
 ```

-Add the partytown integration to your `astro.config.mjs` with the following config options.
+Add the Partytown integration to your `astro.config.mjs` file with the following configuration options:

 ```js title="astro.config.mjs"
 import { defineConfig } from "astro/config";